1Tristan/VariantSync/README.md

   * Feature IDE (version 2.7.4 recommended)

 ## Installation
-* Download and extract winglpk in a folder of your choice
+* Download and extract glpk in a folder of your choice.
+If you do not use the precompiled winglpk, you probably need to compile and install your version of glpk.
 * Import the VariantSync as existing project in an eclipse workspace/ clone VariantSync as git project in an eclipse workspace
 * Run MANIFEST.MF in folder META-INF as eclipse application with the following run configuration:
   * Program arguments: